-In case you notice shortcomings in the dialogues of groups that are struggling to perform the tasks highlighted in pink, you can discuss all or some of the following rules with your students to take a new direction13:
+In case you notice shortcomings in the dialogues of groups that are struggling to perform the pink highlighted tasks, you can discuss all or some of the following rules with your students to take a new direction:

-- Be ready to have a dialogue about accepting or rejecting norms. - Make sure that everyone can participate in the dialogue. - Acknowledge each contribution to the discussion as a noteworthy argument. - 4.
+- Be ready to have a dialogue about accepting or rejecting norms. - Make sure that everyone can participate in the dialogue. - 3.
+Acknowledge each contribution to the discussion as a noteworthy argument. - 4.
 Share your prior knowledge when required and be prepared to discuss it. - 5.
 Do not call upon someone's prior knowledge when you have rejected it yourself as unacceptable. - 6.
 Do not stick to an opinion in the face of better information; accept stronger arguments. - 7.
-Do not use an ambiguous argument to convice someone. - Remember that your social status does not replace making a good argument. - 9.
-Be ready to provide reasons for your statements if asked to do so.
+Do not force anyone to agree with an ambiguous argument. - 8.
+Remember that your social status does not replace making a good argument. - Be ready to provide reasons for your statements if asked to do so. - 10.
+Share your prior knowledge if necessary.

-13 These are nine out of 14 rules on how to conduct a rational dialogue (cf. Klare and Krope 1977, 124).
+These are ten out of 14 rules on how to conduct a rational dialogue. cf. Klare, T., & Krope, P. 1977, 124.